bimbraw/bimbraw.github.io/_posts/2026-05-17-future-post.md

 This post is intended as a soft introduction to the work rather than a complete technical treatment.
 The full paper contains more detailed experiments, ablations, comparisons, and discussion on prompting strategies, retrieval-augmented in-context learning, and the challenges of interpreting ultrasound frame-based classification results.

 Please refer to the paper for the complete methodology and results.
-If you have questions or would like to discuss the work, feel free to reach out — the experimental design and discussion around LVLMs for specialized biosignal imaging tasks are especially interesting.
+If you have questions or would like to discuss the work, feel free to reach out.
+The experimental design and discussion around LVLMs for specialized biosignal imaging tasks are especially interesting.

 ## Acknowledgment